 The injury is due to overstretching, resulting in mild tearing of the ligaments or muscles/tendons.
 Individuals may notice slight pain, swelling, and bruising around the injured site, but are still able to walk/stand.

 Grade 2 (Moderate)

 There is moderate tearing of the ligaments or muscles/tendons.
 Some tissues are completely torn but tissue integrity is still retained.
 Swelling, bruising, and tenderness at the injured site are more noticeable.
 Individuals may experience a reduced range of motion, ankle instability, and difficulty during weight-bearing.

 Grade 3 (Severe)

 Impaired tissue integrity has occurred due to a complete tear or rupture of the ligaments or muscles/tendons, with no fibres intact.
 Symptoms (mentioned in Grade 1 and 2) are severe.
 There is significant bruising (bluish/purplish-black) around the affected area, along with little to no range of motion, and weight cannot be applied to the ankle or foot.

-Whilst treatment for mild sprains and strains are similar, severe cases warrant more distinctive treatments between the two.
+While mild ankle sprains and strains can be managed similarly, severe cases warrant a more distinctive approach.

-For mild to moderate sprains and strains, R.I.C.E.
-(Rest, Ice, Compression, Elevation) treatment can be used alongside non-steroidal anti-inflammatory drugs (NSAIDs) to reduce pain and swelling at the injured site.
+For mild to moderate sprains and strains, the R.I.C.E.
+(Rest, Ice, Compression, Elevation) method can be used alongside non-steroidal anti-inflammatory drugs (NSAIDs) to reduce pain and swelling at the injured site.